BalaKondaveeti/Advanced-Security-with-ARM7/Readme.md

 3. Commit your changes with clear and descriptive commit messages.
 4. Push your changes to your fork and submit a pull request to the original repository.

-We appreciate your contributions and look forward to seeing how this project evolves with the community's input.
+I appreciate your contributions and look forward to seeing how this project evolves with the community's input.

-## License
-This project is released under an open-source license, making it freely available for academic, personal, and commercial use.
-Please refer to the LICENSE file for more details.

 ## Acknowledgments
-We would like to express our gratitude to our educators, peers, and the open-source community for their support and inspiration throughout the development of this project.
+I would like to express our gratitude to our educators, peers, and the open-source community for their support and inspiration throughout the development of this project.

+I would love to connect: kondaveetibala24689@gmail.com